 8. They withhold attention and undermine your self-esteem.

-After once showering you with nonstop attention and admiration, they suddenly seem completely bored by you.
-They treat you with silence and become very annoyed that you’re interested in continuing the passionate relationship that they created.
+After once showering you with nonstop attention and admiration, psychopathic partners suddenly seem completely bored by you.
+They treat you with silence and become very annoyed that you're interested in continuing the passionate relationship that they created.
 You begin to feel like a chore to them.

 9. They exhibit selfishness and a crippling thirst for attention.

-They drain the energy from you and consume your entire life.
+When you're in a relationship with a psychopath, they drain the energy from you and consume your entire life.
 Their demand for adoration is insatiable.
 You thought you were the only one who could make them happy, but now you feel that anyone with a beating pulse could fit the role.
-However, the truth is: no one can fill the void of a psychopath’s soul.
+However, the truth is, no one can fill the void of a psychopath's soul.

 10. You don't recognize your own feelings.

-Your natural love and compassion has transformed into overwhelming panic and anxiety.
+You know you're dating a psychopath when your natural love and compassion have transformed into overwhelming panic and anxiety.
 You apologize and cry more than you ever have in your life.
 You barely sleep, and you wake up every morning feeling anxious and unhinged.
 You have no idea what happened to your old relaxed, fun, easygoing self.
-After a run-in with a psychopath, you will feel insane, exhausted, drained, shocked, and empty.
-You tear apart your entire life — spending money, ending friendships, and searching for some sort of reason behind it all.
+After dating a psychopath or even just a brief romantic encounter with one, you will feel insane, exhausted, drained, shocked, and empty.
+You tear apart your entire life—spending money, ending friendships, and searching for some sort of reason behind it all.

-These relationships leave long-lasting damage, with feelings and doubts that you’ll never be good enough.
-Encounters with psychopaths are like drowning in a black hole, because no matter how much they hurt you, it’ll still be your fault.
+These relationships leave long-lasting damage, with feelings and doubts that you'll never be good enough.
+Relationships with psychopaths are like drowning in a black hole because no matter how much they hurt you, it'll still be your fault.
 They ignore your best qualities and provoke your insecurities until your entire personality becomes unrecognizable.